 Lucia Cirillo regularly performs with the leading European Baroque orchestras, most notably Europa Galante, the Accademia Bizantina, Il Giardino Armonico and I Barocchisti.
 In addition, she has recorded significant audio and video projects for Decca, Deutsche Grammophon, Opus Arte and Naïve (The Vivaldi Edition).

-Recent performances include Gluck’s Orphée et Eurydice at the Teatro Massimo in Palermo; Sarro’s Achille in Sciro at the Teatro San Carlo in Naples; Mozart’s Così fan tutte in Ravenna, Piacenza (Dorabella) and in Turin (Despina); Handel’s Trionfo del Tempo e del Disinganno (Piacere) at the Teatro alla Scala in Milan; Vivaldi’s Orlando furioso (Alcina) at the Festival Valle d’Itria and at La Fenice; Mozart’s Don Giovanni (Donna Elvira) at the Lausanne Opera.
+Among her past career highlights are the title role in Gluck’s Orphée et Eurydice at the Teatro Massimo in Palermo; Piacere in Handel’s Trionfo del Tempo e del Disinganno at La Scala; Teagene in Domenico Sarro’s Achille in Sciro at the Teatro San Carlo in Naples; Donna Elvira in Mozart’s Don Giovanni at the Lausanne Opera; Alcina in Vivaldi’s Orlando furioso at the Festival Valle d’Itria and at La Fenice; Despina in Mozart’s Così fan tutte in Turin.